| |

 and cleaned.
 And finally, the majestic domealready in

 remarkable shapewill get its finishing restorative touches.
+When this restoration is complete, the

 Fox Oaklands exotic embellishments will come alive,